 4. Net Neutrality

 I started Simply Made Apps and employ people right here in Fargo.
-Our product, Simple In/Out, works because the apps we build can be installed on phones belonging to our customers.
-If Net Neutrality laws are weakened and AT&T or Verizon disallowed our service from their network then my employees and I are out of business.
+Our product, Simple In/Out, works because our customers can install the apps we build on their phones.
+If Net Neutrality laws do not prevent AT&T or Verizon from disallowing our service on their networks, then my employees and I are out of business.

-My business is not alone, there are many budding internet companies that call North Dakota home.
-These businesses can compete around the world because the internet works they way that it does.
+My business is not alone, many growing internet companies call North Dakota home.
+These businesses can compete around the world because the internet works the way that it does.